-Cravings for certain foods can be caused by psychological, physiological, or simply habit.
-For example, if you have a habit of eating popcorn while watching a movie, then every time you watch a movie, you will automatically crave popcorn, according to the health website Healthline (USA).
+Cravings for certain foods can be caused by psychological factors, physiological factors, or simply habits.
+For example, if you have a habit of eating popcorn while watching movies, then every time you watch a movie, you will automatically crave popcorn, according to the health website Healthline (USA).

 Craving fish can be a sign of protein deficiency.

-"A diet lacking in protein will cause the body to crave protein-rich foods such as chicken, fish and other meats," said American nutritionist Michael Lam.
+"A diet lacking in protein will make the body crave protein-rich foods such as chicken, fish and other meats," said American nutritionist Michael Lam.

 In some cases, cravings for fish are psychological.
 For example, you may like a certain fish dish because you ate it with your family as a child.
-This brings you a sense of enjoyment, and it is normal to occasionally crave that taste.
+This brings a sense of enjoyment and it is normal to occasionally crave that taste.

 Currently, there is no scientific evidence that fish cravings are linked to any disease or health problem.
 So if you crave fish, choose your favorite fish and enjoy it.

-In fact, some people think that fish cravings may be due to a lack of omega-3s or other nutrients like iodine.
-However, this theory is not yet scientifically proven and needs further research.
+In fact, some people believe that fish cravings may be due to a lack of omega-3s or other nutrients like iodine.
+However, this theory is not yet supported by scientific evidence and needs further research.

 All the nutrients in fish will help maintain a healthy heart, improve brain function, and reduce the risk of health problems such as inflammation, arthritis, diabetes, and dementia, according to Healthline .